Hassanal Bolkiah: Foreign policy

-Singapore and Brunei commemorated their 40 years of bilateral defence relations in August 2016.
+Singapore and Brunei commemorated their forty years of bilateral defence relations in August 2016.
 He paid his fourth state visit to Singapore on 5–6 July 2017, as the two nations commemorated the 50th anniversary of the Currency Interchangeability Agreement (CIA).
 Commemorative $50 notes were introduced by him and Prime Minister Lee Hsien Loong.
 Additionally, former President Tony Tan Keng Yam treated him to a state banquet.

 Hassanal Bolkiah and Chinese President Xi Jinping met in Bangkok on 18 November 2022.
 He visited Bahrain on 9–11 June 2023, at the request of its king Hamad bin Isa Al Khalifa.
 On the occasion of the 35th anniversary of their diplomatic ties, this visit highlights the close bilateral connections that exist between Bahrain and Brunei and seeks to further collaboration in the areas of finance, investment, and military.

+In June 2026, Bolkiah attended the ASEAN–Russia Commemorative Summit at the Kazan Expo International Exhibition Centre in Kazan, Russia, where he met with Russian President Vladimir Putin and discussed the ASEAN–Russia dialogue partnership.
+The summit concluded with the adoption of the Kazan Declaration.

 Controversies

 Shannon Marketic Incident

 In 1997, Shannon Marketic sued Prince Jefri Bolkiah, younger brother of Hassanal Bolkiah, claiming that she and other women were hired for promotional work but instead held as a "virtual prisoner", drugged and sexually abused.
 The sultan denied the claims.
 Marketic's lawsuit named Miss USA 1997 Brandi Sherwood as also being a victim; however, Sherwood declined to file her own lawsuit.
-After 18 months of litigation, a judge at the US court dismissed the lawsuit due to the Sultan's diplomatic immunity.
+After 18 months of litigation, a judge at the US court dismissed the lawsuit on the grounds that the Sultan had sovereign immunity as head of state.